 What’s the difference between Factor VIII and a Blood Transfusion?

-1. Whole-blood transfusion is simply the transfer of 1 person’s blood to another and does not involve any kind of manufacturing or mixing process.
+1. FACTOR VIII IS NOT BLOOD.
+FACTOR VIII IS NOT A BLOOD TRANSFUSION… A blood transfusion is simply the transfer of 1 person’s blood to another and does not involve any kind of manufacturing or mixing process.

-2. Factor VIII & IX Concentrate Products were extremely different, part of the line of processes involved in their creation was “pooling” (mixing together) the blood-plasma donations of up to 60,000 people during manufacturing, monstrously amplifying infection risk.
+2. Factor VIII & IX Concentrate Products were extremely different, part of the line of processes involved in their creation was “pooling” (mixing together) the plasma (NOT BLOOD) of up to 60,000 people during manufacturing, monstrously amplifying infection risk.

 3. A unit of blood for Transfusion comes from 1 donor.